Special Issue: Resilience of complex coupled Socio-Technical-Environmental systems through the modeling lens

 We especially welcome contributions that (1) form inter-and transdisciplinary alliances, (2) combine applications across scales, sectors and disciplines (e.g. water-food-energy nexus, mitigation-adaptation nexus), or (3) actively apply resilience concepts in practice.
 The suggested topics provide a guideline of the scope but should not serve as a limitation.
 Hence, if you have an idea for a paper that raises an important issue related to the resilience of coupled Socio-Technical-Environmental systems, please contact the Guest Editors or send your expression of interest by submitting the Extended Abstract directly.

 After reviewing the submitted Extended Abstracts, we will invite selected author teams to submit Full Papers (10-12 pages long).
-The expected deadline for submission is April/May 2021.
+The expected deadline for submission is June 1st 2021.